 Incentive Amount:

-Generally speaking, your energy bills will decrease significantly after you install solar panels.
+Generally speaking, your energy bills will significantly decrease after you install solar panels.
 This is because you're using the energy you generate for free rather than buying it from your power company.
 In Altadena, the average amount someone can save is $856 per year.
 With net metering programs offered by many utilities, you could ultimately make a profit from your system after the payback period concludes.

-Yes, solar panels can still provide you with energy during a grid outage.
-To ensure that your solar system will keep working during a power outage, make sure to choose a quality solar provider that offers battery backup systems or emergency generators.
+Yes, solar panels will still be able to supply you with energy during a grid outage.
+To ensure that your solar system will keep working during a power outage, make sure to choose a quality solar provider and look for a solar system that includes a battery backup.